-The Quest is out of stock on the company’s website, Best
+The Quest is out of stock on the company’s website, Best Buy, and Amazon

 On March 11, Activision Blizzard Esports decide to cancel all Overwatch League events in both March and April to reduce infection risk for players and attendees.
 In its announcement, the organization said it will be looking to have matches played when it is “safe and logistically possible,” and that it will try to stick to its original schedule as much as it can.
 The matches themselves will still be played during this period and broadcast online, but will not be public events when they return March 21.
 The match schedule is also being revised to minimize any latency issues.